I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/tcpxcv/ns-tcpxcv-_port_data_1.md

 Specifies the IP Address or host name of the printer.
 The MAX_NETWORKNAME_LEN constant is defined in tcpxcv.h.

+`sztSNMPCommunity`

+Specifies the SNMP community name of the printer.
+The MAX_SNMP_COMMUNITY_STR_LEN constant is defined in tcpxcv.h.

+`dwDoubleSpool`

+If <b>TRUE</b>, indicates that double spooling is enabled.
+If <b>FALSE</b>, double spooling is disabled.

+`sztQueue`

+Specifies the LPR queue name.
+The MAX_QUEUENAME_LEN constant is defined in tcpxcv.h.

 `sztIPAddress`

 Specifies the IP address of the printer.
 The MAX_IPADDR_STR_LEN constant is defined in tcpxcv.h.

-`sztPortName`
+`Reserved`

+Reserved, must be set to zero.

+`dwPortNumber`

-Specifies the name of the port.
-The MAX_PORTNAME_LEN constant is defined in tcpxcv.h.
+Specifies the port number of the device.

-`sztQueue`

-Specifies the LPR queue name.
-The MAX_QUEUENAME_LEN constant is defined in tcpxcv.h.

-`sztSNMPCommunity`
+`dwSNMPEnabled`

+If <b>TRUE</b>, indicates that the device supports Simple Network Management Protocol (SNMP).

+`dwSNMPDevIndex`

-Specifies the SNMP community name of the printer.
-The MAX_SNMP_COMMUNITY_STR_LEN constant is defined in tcpxcv.h.
+Specifies the SNMP device index.

 ## Remarks
 When the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564255">XcvData</a> function is called either to add a port or configure an existing port, its <i>pOutputData</i> parameter must be set with the address of a PORT_DATA_1 structure, which will be filled in when the function returns.
 To add a port, set this function's <i>pszDataName</i> parameter to the string L"AddPort".
 To configure a port, set this parameter to L"ConfigPort".